-The emotional scars caused by the plagues and wars left an indelible impression that the glitter of Christianity was lost.
-The instability felt by medievalists reinforced the religious sense that a power struggle between the forces of good and evil was happening on their christian soil.
+The instability felt by medievalists reinforced in many communities that a power struggle between the forces of good and evil was happening on their christian soil.
 Medieval people believed the elements of nature, wars, plagues, health, weather, agriculture, prosperity, success and lack thereof could be traced back to these powers.
-Mankind was involved in this cosmic battle and could garner stability in two ways.
+Mankind was involved in this cosmic battle and could garner stability.

-There was a heightened sensitivity to personal holiness in this period.
+A heightened sensitivity to personal holiness was also shown in this period.
 There was a subconscious but pervasive assumption that a nation that pursued absolute purity in the form of leading a sincere, upright and pious life with a rigid adherence to church customs could defer the wrath of God and put people in God’s good books.
 This was believed a precursor that would lead into both physical and economic prosperity.

-This was a time where saint veneration was high.
+Saint veneration was high.
 Lawrence Cunningham, a University of Notre Dame professor, covers this problem in his book, A Brief History of the Saints .
 He wrote that there was a certain danger where peoples and countries were simply replacing their ancient deities with saints names.
-This was a problem highlighted especially by Erasmus and the leaders of the Reformation.(2) Lawrence S. Cunningham.
-A Brief History of the Saints.
-Oxford: Blackwell Publishing.
-2005.
-Pg.
-25
+This was a problem highlighted especially by Erasmus and the leaders of the Reformation.3

 For more information about the myths surrounding the St. Francis canonization see The Legend of Francis Xavier Speaking in Tongues.